someengineering/fixinventory/resotocore/README.md

 ## Overview
-The Cloudkeeper graph platfrom `ckcore` is the persistance and query backend of Cloudkeeper.
+The Cloudkeeper graph platfrom `resotocore` is the persistance and query backend of Cloudkeeper.
 It maintains the graph of resources and provides APIs to update and access them.
-Within `ckcore` there are workflows consisting of steps that result in actions like `collect`, `cleanup` or `generate_metrics`.
+Within `resotocore` there are workflows consisting of steps that result in actions like `collect`, `cleanup` or `generate_metrics`.
 These actions are being received by components like [`ckworker`](../ckworker/) and [`ckmetrics`](../ckmetrics/).

-`ckcore` also provides the CLI API that [`cksh`](../cksh/) calls.
+`resotocore` also provides the CLI API that [`cksh`](../cksh/) calls.

 ## Usage